ably77/gehc-gateway-poc-runbook/README.md

 ## Lab 19 - Integrating with OPA <a name="Lab-19"></a>

 You can also perform authorization using OPA.

+### Enforce @solo.io username login by inspecting the JWT email payload
+For our first use-case we will decode the JWT token passed through extauth for the `email` payload, and enforce that a user logging in must end with `@solo.io` as the username with OPA

-First, you need to create a `ConfigMap` with the policy written in rego:
+First, you need to create a `ConfigMap` with the policy written in rego.
 ```bash
 kubectl --context ${MGMT} apply -f - <<EOF
 apiVersion: v1